An Intrinsic, Boilerplate-Free Definition of Affine Varieties

 1 The new definition

-[1, definition 2.1.6] gives an intrinsic, boilerplate-free definition of affine varieties as follows:
+[1, definition 2.1.6] gives an intrinsic, boilerplate-free definition of affine varieties as follows (note our “variety” is not necessarily irreducible):

 1. Finiteness: \(A\) is finitely generated as a \(k\)-algebra and contains the constant functions.